-- Create your project in your own software, and save it to your computer. - To submit your project as an attached file: - Save your work as a .doc or .docx or .rtf or .txt file. - Click on Project X in the Assignments button.

-- 1. Click on the "Submit Assignment" button on the right side of the screen. - 2.
-Under the "File Upload" tab, click on the "Browse" button, find your file, and click "Submit Assignment." - If you can't save in .doc or .docx format: - Click on Project X in the Assignments button. - 1.
-Click on the "Submit Assignment" button on the right side of the screen. - 2.
-Click on the "Text Entry" tab. - 3.
-Copy and paste your work into the message box. - 4.
-Click "Submit Assignment."
+- Create your project in your own software, and save it to your computer. - Click on Project X in the Assignments button. - Click on the "Submit Assignment" button on the right side of the screen. - Click on the "Text Entry" tab.

+- Copy and paste your work into the message box. - Click "Submit Assignment."

 The Drop Boxes will limit your access automatically.

-- You can only submit one posting to each Drop Box, so make sure that you're submitting your work to the correct drop box. - The Drop Box will automatically lock when the deadline passes, so you can't submit your work late. - When will I read the projects? - On the morning after the due date, I will begin reading the projects. - I will NOT reply to queries about whether I received your project or not.
+The Drop Box will automatically lock when the deadline passes, so you can't submit your work late.

+When will I read the projects?

+- On the morning after the due date, I will begin reading the projects. - I will NOT reply to queries about whether I received your project or not.
 I will send you an email with feedback about your project once I've read it.
 If you have a question about a project topic, please make sure to put the words "question about" in the subject line of your email to me.